Time to Complete

 Two tools that many Kubernetes cloud-native apps use are Prometheus and Grafana.
 The tools work in concert to capture, and then display, system metrics.
 Cloud-native apps provide endpoints that Prometheus “scrapes” on a regular basis.
 Then, you can view these metrics from dashboards in Grafana.

 Cassandra is fault-tolerant.
 When a node within a Cassandra cluster fails, Cassandra can keep running, but at some point, somebody needs to restart the failed node.
 Kubernetes uses components known as operators to monitor and restart nodes within a service.
-Cassandra has a custom operator called Cassandra-operator, which knows specifically how to monitor and keep a Cassandra database cluster running.
-The Cassandra-operator is part of K8ssanrda, so when you deploy K8ssandra, you not only get a Cassandra database cluster, but you also get the Cassandra-operator to ensure your database keeps running.Next: What is Cassandra Repair and How Does it Work in Kubernetes?
+Cassandra has a custom operator called Cass-operator, which knows specifically how to monitor and keep a Cassandra database cluster running.
+The Cass-operator is part of K8ssanrda, so when you deploy K8ssandra, you not only get a Cassandra database cluster, but you also get the Cass-operator to ensure your database keeps running.Next: What is Cassandra Repair and How Does it Work in Kubernetes?

 Cassandra's architecture is highly distributed and scalable due to data replication.
 Whenever you replicate data, it is possible for the replicas to be out of sync.
 Repair (an unfortunate name since nothing is really broken) is the process of making sure all data replicas are consistent.

-Cassandra best-practices suggest that you run a repair process regularly (every seven days).
+Cassandra best-practices suggest that you run a repair process regularly (every ten days).
 There are some finer points on how to run this process, which we will not discuss here.
 But, there is a tool known as Reaper that takes care of this for you.
 And, as you have probably already guessed, Reaper is a standard part of K8ssandra.Next: How do I Backup a Cassandra Database in Kubernetes?

 Backing up and restoring a distributed database like Cassandra can be a bit tricky.
 Fortunately, there is a service called Medusa that takes care of a lot of the heavy lifting.
-Once again, K8ssandra installs Medusa as part of its Kubernetes Cassandra ecosystem.Next: How to I create Cassandra APIs?
+Once again, K8ssandra installs Medusa as part of its Kubernetes Cassandra ecosystem.Next: How do I create Cassandra APIs?

 If you're building cloud-native apps, you want APIs to access your data.
 Creating APIs is a tedious job that we would like to avoid.
 Stargate removes the tedium by creating the APIs for you!